valiafetisov/vlc-simple-player/readme.md

 - `vlc.play(path[, options])` – starts a VLC player in fullscreen
   - `path` – string path to the video file `./test.mov`
   - `options` – object with _additional_ options
-    - `{password: String}` will set a custom password for the HTTP interface (instead of random)
+    - `{password: String}` will set a custom password for the HTTP interface (instead of random, which can be accessed by `vlc.getPassword()` method, btw)
-    - `{port: Number}` will set a custom port for the HTTP interface (instead of random)
+    - `{port: Number}` will set a custom port for the HTTP interface (instead of default 8080)
-- `vlc.quit()` – stops the movie and close player (via SIGKILL)
-- `vlc.getPassword()` – returns a string of a random generated password for the HTTP interface
-- `vlc.on(eventName, callback)`
+- `vlc.on(eventName, callback)` - registers an event
-  - `eventName` – string, available options are
+  - `eventName` – a string, available options are:
     - `'error'` – stderr callback with error as an argument
+    - `'statuschange'` – callback that fires every second if the movie is playing
-    - `'statuschange'` – callback with vlc status object as an argument
+  - `callback` – a function with error and status object as an arguments
-- `vlc.get(path, callback)` - and exposed request method to the VLC HTTP interface
+- `vlc.request(path, callback)` - exposed request method to the VLC HTTP interface
-  - `path` – a string, HTTP GET path. with response in JSON format. example:
+  - `path` – a string, HTTP GET path with response in JSON format.
+For example:
-    `'/requests/status.json?command=pl_pause'` – toogle a pause.
+    `vlc.request('/requests/status.json?command=pl_pause')` – toggles a pause.
     [list of HTTP requests and interface description](https://wiki.videolan.org/VLC_HTTP_requests/)
+  - `callback` – a function with error and status object as an arguments
+- `vlc.quit()` – stops the movie and close the player (via SIGKILL)

 [Spawned process](https://nodejs.org/api/child_process.html#child_process_child_process_spawn_command_args_options) is also exposed as `vlc.player`.